-3 Interreg Euro-MED Academy
+&lt;sup>3 Interreg Euro-MED Academy

-Thematic seminars

-For each new call for proposals, and after the approval of the Terms of Reference by the Monitoring Committee of the Programme, thematic seminars may be organised to facilitate the understanding of the Programme's architecture, to encourage the sharing of experience and the transfer of results, etc. Speakers from outside the JS may also lead this type of seminar.
+Thematic seminars may be organised to facilitate the understanding of the Programme's architecture, to encourage the sharing of experience and the transfer of results.
+Speakers from outside the JS may also contribute to this type of seminars.

-Depending on the type of call concerned, the thematic seminars may be accessible with free registration or upon invitation (from the Programme or the national authorities).
+Depending on the type of call concerned, the thematic seminars may be accessible with open registration or upon invitation (from the Programme or the national authorities).